MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation: Related Work

-Matrix factorization based methods are one of the most fundamental and popular approaches for recommendation.
-The basic idea of MF is to use two low-rank matrices to approximate the original user-item matrix.
-Recently, MF absorbs rich additional information to alleviate the cold start problem, like item's categories or user's demographics \cite{lu2013selective,zhao2013active}.
-Textual information such as reviews is used \cite{levi2012finding} along with the development of online shopping. \citeauthor{zhao2016matrix} (\citeyear{zhao2016matrix}) extend the MF by combining visual data like posters and still frames of a movie to understand movie and user's interest.
-However, none of these methods could reflect the changes of user's preference over time.
+There are two main methods of Collaborative Filtering (CF): neighborhood models and latent factor models \cite{Koren2015Advances}.
+Neighborhood models have practical benefits, but they usually focus on a small subset of items or users.
+Latent factor models have the global perspective, and thus they tend to be more accurate.
+Recently, Matrix Factorization (MF) models belonging to latent factor models become fundamental because of its scalability and accuracy.
+MF absorbs rich additional information to alleviate the cold start problem, like item's attribute or user's demographics \cite{lu2013selective, zhao2013active, zhang2017enabling}.
+Text such as reviews is used along with the development of online searching \cite{levi2012finding}.
+Zhao et al. extend MF by combining visual data like posters and still frames of a movie to understand the movie and user's interest \cite{zhao2016matrix}.
+However, none of these methods could reflect the changes in user's interest over time.

-In recent years, pairwise methods are eye-catching because it is powerful on implicit feedback.
-These methods can directly optimize the ranking of feedbacks because positive items are preferable to negative items. \citeauthor{rendle2009bpr} (\citeyear{rendle2009bpr}) propose a bayesian personalized ranking (BPR) framework and gain the best performance by maximizing the user's preference for positive and negative items.
+In recent years, pairwise methods become the state-of-the-art for implicit feedback \cite{he2016vbpr}.
+These methods can directly optimize the ranking of feedbacks and assume positive items are preferable than negative items.
+Rendle et al. \cite{rendle2009bpr} propose a Bayesian Personalized Ranking (BPR) framework to maximize the difference of user's preferences between positive and negative items.
 Recently, BPR is extended to combine more information like users' social relations \cite{zhao2014leveraging}.
-Other information like visual signals is accommodated by VBPR \cite{he2016vbpr}, which applies visual features of product images to uncover additional users' visual preference and better understand items.
-Similar to MF methods, they learn general tastes of users.
+Other information like visual signals is accommodated by VBPR \cite{he2016vbpr}, which applies visual features of product images to discover user's visual interest and better understand items.
+Similar to MF methods, they only learn general tastes of users.